checkout/frames-android/README.md

 paymentFormStyle.paymentDetailsStyle.cardNumberStyle.inputStyle = customInputComponentStyle
 ```

-To disable the `cardHolderName` and `BillingFormAddress` in the Payment Form, pass null value to respective style property in `PaymentDetailsStyle`
+To disable `cardHolderName` and `BillingFormAddress` in the Payment Form, pass a null value to each respective style property in `PaymentDetailsStyle`

 ```kotlin
 val paymentFormStyle = PaymentFormStyle(